AiGIS-PyAiGIS/GFandSlope/README.md

 #### Items in a configuration file

-Each property must be given by the following format (e.g.  "period: 12.1324") in a line.
+Each property must be given in the following format (e.g., "period: 12.1324") in a line.

 `[Tag]: [Argument]`

 Any other lines are ignored (regarded as comments).
-Following tags are available for the configuration.
+The following tags are available for the configuration.

 - `input_polygon `: File name for the target shape model data processed by GFandSlope.
 - `input_points `: File name for the point list data processed by GFandSlope.
-If the argument is `NONE`, the center of faces of polygon shape model will be referred.
+If the argument is `NONE`, the center of faces of the polygon shape model will be referred to.
 - `output`: File name which is associated with the computation result data produced by GFandSlope.
-- `period`: Rotation period of the model in hour.
-If the period is `0.0`, the centrifugal force is ignored (or no-rotation).
+- `period`: Rotation period of the model in hours.
+If the period is `0.0`, the centrifugal force is ignored (i.e., no rotation).
 - `density`: Density of the model in SI derived unit (kg/m^3).
 - `gpu`: An integer to designate a target device ID (available devices with their ID can be confirmed when you execute GFandSlope CUDA).
-If you have several available GPUs on your computer system, you can specify the target device used for the computation.
-Can be omitted if there is only one available device (the default is 0).
+If you have several GPUs available on your system, you can specify the target device for the computation.
+Can be omitted if only one device is available (the default is 0).

 ### Shape model